pimlie/nuxt-matomo/README.md

 ### Setting configuration at runtime

-You can add additional tracking info by adding a `route.meta.matomo` object in a middleware and by adding a matomo object or function to your page component.
+You can add additional tracking info by adding a `route.meta.matomo` object in a middleware or by adding a matomo function or object to your page components.

 > The VueRouter afterEach guard which this plugin uses is called before your page component is created

 The matomo javascript tracker is also injected as `$matomo` in your Nuxt instance to e.g. manually track a page view.
-See the [injected](./test/fixture/pages/injected.vue) and [manually tracked](./test/fixture/pages/manuallytracked.vue) pages in the test fixture for an example
+See the [injected](./test/fixtures/basic/pages/injected.vue) and [manually tracked](./test/fixtures/basic/pages/manuallytracked.vue) pages in the test fixture for an example

 ##### Middleware example
 ```js